SKieronski/Wind/README.md

 ## Getting Started
 This is a React Native app built for iOS so it is not deployed...yet!
 Feel free to clone this repo and test it with your iOS or android simulators.
+I've been using XCode for testing on my Macbook and Expo GO for testing on my actual phone.

 ## Screenshots
 ![Create Screen](/images/CreateScreen.png)